TheFirm/csv-handsontable/README.md

 1. PHP >= 5.4

-List of Known Issues
+Notes
 =================
-1. For make speed up loading page may minimize all javascript files 2.
+1. For speed up loading page minimize all javascript and css files